 The Concept System® is a structured process, with a definite beginning, middle, and end.
 The results serve an organization for as long as an issue is relevant.

-Using CS Global MAX as our data and analysis software, here is a brief description of the process we use with consulting clients.
+Using groupwisdom as our data and analysis software, here is a brief description of the process we use with consulting clients.

 In this step, we work with you to define what the focus of the project will be.
 What problem do you have to solve as a group?
 What do you need to learn from the group members?